OS Brecks

 Healing Waters project activities & resources:

-Dates for 2023 events in the Healing Waters project – including youth group swim intro 2 July and lifesaving 20 August – are now on the page Outdoor swimming practical project dates, together with reports on previous events.
+Dates for events in the Healing Waters project are on the page Outdoor swimming practical project dates, together with reports on previous events.

 Information: Q&A: key info on swimming safely; download the illustrated Q&A ; More detailed with index: What you might want to know if you have just started swimming outdoors